From monoclonals to bi-specifics: Harnessing the transformative power of VHHs to supercharge IgG therapeutics

 However, many cancers do not respond effectively to these treatments.
 This is due to a range of factors, from the limited number of well-characterised tumour-specific antigens to the impact of alternating suppressive pathways on cancer cell survival.

-With these significant drawbacks in mind, researchers have increasingly turned to an innovative solution in the form of bi- or multi-specific antibodies.
+With these significant drawbacks in mind, researchers have increasingly turned to an innovative solution in the form of bi- or multi-specific antibodies, which target two or more proteins.

 The beauty of bi-specificity